anaston/cca_pls_toolkit/documentation/docs/full_demo.md

 ###  Machine

 For this demo, we will use an SPLS algorithm.
 All CCA/PLS models and their settings  (e.g., amount or regularization) can be specified using the `.machine` field of the `cfg` structure.
 In this case, we will set the `machine.name` field to 'spls' to run SPLS.
 The metrics used to evaluate the CCA/PLS algorithms can be defined in the `.machine.metric` field of the `cfg` structure.
 Here, we specify in-sample correlation ('trcorrel'), out-of-sample correlation ('correl') measuring the generalizability of the model, similarity of the X and Y weights ('simwx', 'simwy') measuring the stability of the model across different training sets of data as well as the explained variance in the training set of X and Y ('trexvarx', 'trexvary').
 To select the best hyperparameter (i.e., L1-norm regularization for SPLS), we will use generalizability (measured as average out-of-sample correlation on the validation sets) as optimization criterion.
-This is set by `.machine.param.crit = correl`.
+This is set by `.machine.param.crit = 'correl'`.
 Finally, `.machine.simw` defines the type of similarity measure used to assess the stability of model weights across splits.
 We set this to 'correlation-Pearson' which will calculate Pearson correlation between each pair of weights.

 ```MATLAB
 % Machine settings